MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-spark.md

 > * Summarize your data.
 > * Fit a linear model to the data.

+## Fundamentals

+In a Spark cluster, you typically connect to Machine Learning Server on the edge node for most of your work, writing and running script in a local [compute context](concept-what-is-compute-context.md), using client tools and the RevoScaleR engine on that machine.
+Your script calls the RevoScaleR functions to execute scalable and high-performance data management, analysis, and visualization functions.
+As with any script using RevoScaleR, you can call base R functions and other functions available in packages you have installed separately.
+The RevoScaleR engine is built on the R interpreter, extending but not breaking any core functions you are accustomed to using.

+To load data and run analyses on worker nodes, you set the compute context in your script to [RxSpark](../r-reference/revoscaler/rxSpark.md).
+In this context, RevoScaleR functions automatically distribute the workload across all the worker nodes, with no built-in requirement for managing jobs or the queue.

+Internally, RevoScaleR in an RxSpark compute context uses the Hadoop infrastructure, including the Yarn scheduler, HDFS, and of course, Spark as the processing framework.
+Alternatively, if project requirements dictate manual overrides, RevoScaleR provides functions for manual data allocation and scheduled processing across selected nodes.

+### How RevoScaleR distributes jobs in Spark and Hadoop

+In a Spark cluster, the RevoScaleR analysis functions go through the following steps:

++ A master process is initiated to run the main thread of the algorithm.
++ The master process initiates a Spark job to make a pass through the data.
++ Spark worker produces an intermediate results object for each task processing a chunk of data.
+These are then combined and returned to master node.
++ The master process examines the results.
+For iterative algorithms, it decides if another pass through the data is required.
+If so, it initiates another Spark job and repeats.
++ When complete, the final results are computed and returned.

+When running on Spark, the RevoScaleR analysis functions process data contained in the Hadoop Distributed File System (HDFS).
+HDFS data can also be accessed directly from RevoScaleR, without performing the computations within the Hadoop framework.
+An example can be found in [Using a Local Compute Context with HDFS Data](#bkmk_local_compute_with_hdfs).

+> [!Note]
+> For a comprehensive list of functions for the Spark or Hadoop compute contexts, see [RevoScaleR Functions for Hadoop](../r-reference/revoscaler/revoscaler-hadoop-functions.md).
+For a list of which functions support distributed computing, see [Running distributed analyses using RevoScaleR](how-to-revoscaler-distributed-computing-distributed-analysis.md).
+>

 ## 1 - Download sample data